 Eight-year-old Paige is by Darkelly and out of SRQH New Highs by On A High.
 The mare was bred by Chuck and Barbara Snellman of Helena, Montana.
 Paige’s sire, Darkelly, is an AQHA Superior racehorse with a race record of four wins, nine seconds and two thirds out of 24 starts.
 Paige’s maternal grandsire is an AQHA Superior racehorse who had nine wins, six seconds and four thirds in 24 outs.
 On A High won more than $1 million on the track.
 The 1981 son of Dash For Cash won the prestigious All American Futurity and went on to sire money earners of nearly $10 million.

 Firewatermakemehappy and DM Sissy Hayday: These two barrel horses contributed to a lot of drama – good drama – in Round 3 of the NFR.
-Immediately after watching the 13.37-second arena record get broken by Kassie Mowery and Firewatermakemehappy, Hailey Kinsel and DM Sissy Hayday posted a blistering time of 13.11 seconds to set the arena record in Round 3 of the NFR.
+Immediately after watching the 13.37-second arena record get broken by Kassie Mowery and Firewatermakemehappy, Hailey Kinsel and DM Sissy Hayday posted a blistering time of 13.11 seconds to set a new arena record in Round 3 of the NFR.
 The previous fast time of 13.37 in Round 3 was set by Taylor Jacob in 2013 and Amberleigh Moore and CP Dark Moon in 2016.

 DM Sissy Hayday, aka “Sister,” is a 6-year-old pretty palomino mare by PC Frenchmans Hayday and out of the Royal Shake Em mare Royal Sissy Irish.
 With $572,095 in barrel racing earnings, according to AQHA’s Robin Glenn Pedigrees, Hailey and Sister won the barrel racing and became the first qualifier to win the barrel racing championship and split the million-dollar bonus with two other qualifiers at RFD-TV’s The American rodeo in February 2017.
 Hailey and Sister’s take-home pay from The American was $433,333.
 Then, the pair won the national barrel racing title this past June at the 2017 College National Finals Rodeo.
 Qualifying and competing at the 2017 Wrangler National Finals Rodeo is the icing on the cake for Sister and Hailey, who compete on the Texas A&M University rodeo team.